 Music here is 7 String guitar, Synths and Drums put together in Reaper DAW.
 Still using the POD Express GO purely as a App/Cab simulator, The ANVIL amp and Kali 4x12 cabinet.

-Have had a Bandcamp account since 2011 and a Soundcloud account much longer, were we put out original music on the Internet.
+Have had a Bandcamp account since 2011 and a Soundcloud account much longer, where we put out original music on the Internet.
 Neither of these places are where “ordinary people” go to listen to music, despite artists like TANGERINE DREAM & DEVLIN TOWNSEND having their whole catalogs available to play and even buy and download.

 Spotify is were the majority of “ordinary people”, listeners, stream music.
 They don’t go anywhere else, and it seems, rarely do anything but select a music genre.
 Very like a Radio station back in the 1970s, were the station you selected determined what of POP, ROCK, CLASSICAL, JAZZ, EASY LISTENING or TALK, you would hear.